dragonwasrobot/dragonwasrobot.github.io/_posts/2015-08-03-an-introduction-to-horner-s-method.md

 [^1]: See "On Two Problems in Abstract Algebra Connected with Horner's
-    Rule" (1954) by Alexander Markowich Ostrowski and "Methods of computing values of polynomials" (1966) by Victor Ya Pan
+    Rule" (1954) by Alexander Markowich Ostrowski and "Methods of computing values of polynomials" (1966) by Victor Ya Pan.

 [^2]: See "A new method of solving numerical equations of all orders,
-    by continuous approximation" (1819) by William G. Horner
+    by continuous approximation" (1819) by William G. Horner.

 [^3]: Unfortunately, [MathJax](https://www.mathjax.org/) does not
     support partial horizontal lines (`\cline`) and thus we cannot